 Form CRS, short for “customer or client relationship summary,” was mandated as of June 2020 by the Securities and Exchange Commission (SEC) to protect investors.
-Investors can gain a more transparent view of the services offered by their financial advisor or broker-dealer with the new Form CRS because it gives information about the provider’s business operations, and it helps consumers make educated comparisons of similar financial firms and advisors.
+Investors can gain a more transparent view of the services offered by their financial advisor or broker-dealer with the new Form CRS because it gives information about the provider’s business operations and helps consumers make educated comparisons of similar financial firms and advisors.

-If you receive one, it’s important to understand the form and its implications first, to get the most out of the disclosures.
+If you receive one, it’s important to understand the form and its implications to get the most out of the disclosures.
 Learn what Form CRS is, why it was established, and how you can obtain one to learn more about financial services firms.

 What Is Form CRS?